 In addition to the several hats Camfield wore on camera, he wore another hat off camera: He was the station’s executive producer.

 Scripted or not, Icky Twerp and his show were wildly popular.
 Ben Griffin’s Ford dealership in Dallas offered a $2,197 “Icky Twerp Special” when Camfield made a personal appearance at the dealership in 1960.

-After the birth of Icky, Camfield remained Channel 11’s jack-of-all-trades.
+After the birth of Icky, Camfield remained Channel 11’s Bill-of-all-trades.
 On Saturday nights Camfield went over to the dark side.
 On his Nightmare show Camfield, as host Gorgon, took us to the opposite of slapstick—horror.
 Appearing cadaverous and menacing, with his fiendish echo-chamber laugh, Camfield as Gorgon was the anti-Icky.